The Role of Temporality in Virtual Reality Interventions for Depressive Episodes—A Scoping Review

 Abstract

-Background/Objectives: People living with depression often experience consistent disruptions in the experience of time, which contribute to their suffering, and are considered a diagnostic indicator.
-We present a scoping review on virtual reality (VR)-based interventions for depression addressing temporal processing or subjective experiences of time.
-The paper aims to explore the extent to which therapeutic interventions using virtual reality target the temporal dimension of patients' experiences.
-Methods: We conducted a scoping review, using the PRISMA 2020 standard.
-The literature search was extended using Research Rabbit and reference list searches.
+Background/Objectives: People living with depression often experience consistent disruptions in their experience of time, which further contributes to their suffering.
+We present a scoping review on virtual reality (VR)-based interventions for depression, addressing temporal processing and subjective experiences of time.
+The paper aims to explore the extent to which therapeutic interventions using VR target the temporal dimension of patients’ experiences.
+Methods: We conducted a scoping review using the PRISMA 2020 standard.
+The literature search was further extended using Research Rabbit and by examining the reference lists of relevant articles.
 Seventeen papers were selected for final analysis.
-Results: Our scoping review indicates that the topic of time in VR-based therapeutic interventions for depression remains underrepresented.
+Results: Our scoping review indicates that temporality in VR-based therapeutic interventions for depression remains underrepresented.
 Of the seventeen papers reviewed, only two explicitly deal with this issue, while the rest touch upon it briefly or implicitly.
-The studies suggest that VR's main advantage in modifying the experience of time in depression is its potential to generate immersion and to scaffold imagination through visualization.
-The main limitations are methodological: most of the research is exploratory, reports short-term effects and utilizes a wide variety of empirical designs and therapeutic approaches.
+The studies suggest that VR’s main advantage in modifying the experience of time in depression is its potential to generate immersion and to scaffold imagination through visualization.
+The main limitations are methodological: most of the available research is exploratory, reports short-term effects, and utilizes a broad variety of empirical designs and therapeutic approaches.

 Article activity feed